Medventions Toronto

 How to apply

-To apply, please submit the following to Ahmed.nasef [at] sunnybrook.ca as a single PDF file:
+To apply, please submit the following as a single PDF file to Ahmed.nasef [at] sunnybrook.ca :

-Include a short reflection on: Why is medical technology innovation an important part of your career pathway?
+Please also include a brief reflection on: “Why is healthcare innovation and medical technology development is an important part of your career pathway?

 3. Academic transcript(s) (undergraduate and graduate, if applicable)